chrisbennett-Bene/AdminThemeTweaker/README.md

 It is an addition to - not a replacment for -  the default styles, using the Cascading part of CSS.

 You do not need to touch a Compiler/CSS/LESS/SCSS or spend time scratching your head wondering where to find and how to overwrite the default CSS.
-We've already invested the time to do that stuff and we're happy to share.
+We've already invested the head-scratching time needed to do that stuff :relieved:

 The php "engine" draws the variables from your configuration and outputs the CSS needed to get it done.